RoyalDonkey/typst-put-thesis/template/chapters/05-appendix-a.typ

 - Use non-breaking space (typeset using 'tilda' `~`) to prevent awkward line endings.
 In particular, before every`~@ref` that appears in the middle of a sentence.

+- Use non-breaking space after periods which do not terminate a sentence, e.g.
+	"`e.g.~`", "`w.r.t.~`", "`i.e.~`", etc. In Polish "`np.~`", "`tj.~`", etc.

+- In American typography, closing quotes and footnotes are placed _after_ adjacent punctuation.
+This is not a recommendation, but something to consider.
+Example sentence:
+		- It can be called "curiosity," but it's actually normal.

 == Numbered, unnumbered, terms, tight and wide lists Typst has numbered, unnumbered and terms lists.
 All 3 types also can be tight